anmarjarjees/fssd-api-all-together/README.md

 # Application Programming Interface (API) - Google Map - GitHub - EmailJS

 ## About This Repo:
-Google Map, GitHub, and EmailJS APIs Code Examples and Exercises with Comments for My Students-FSSD Program - Full-Stack Software Developer Program
+Google Map, GitHub, and EmailJS APIs Code Examples and Exercises with Comments for My Students - Full-Stack Software Developer Program

 ## References:
 - Code Institute | Full Stack Software Development Diploma - Working with All APIs from Google Map, GitHub, and EmailJS